Oncocyte Announces Publication of DetermaIO Results from AtezoTRIBE Study in Metastatic Colorectal Cancer

-/EIN News/ -- IRVINE, Calif., April 07, 2023 (GLOBE NEWSWIRE) -- Oncocyte Corporation (Nasdaq: OCX), a precision diagnostic company, today announces the peer-reviewed publication of the results of a study applying DetermaIO™ to samples collected from the randomized Phase II AtezoTRIBE clinical trial in metastatic colorectal cancer (mCRC).
+IRVINE, Calif., April 07, 2023 (GLOBE NEWSWIRE) -- Oncocyte Corporation OCX, a precision diagnostic company, today announces the peer-reviewed publication of the results of a study applying DetermaIO™ to samples collected from the randomized Phase II AtezoTRIBE clinical trial in metastatic colorectal cancer (mCRC).
 The results were published in Clinical Cancer Research and showed the utility of DetermaIO in potentially identifying more responders to ICI therapy than current standard of care biomarkers.

 Highlights of the peer-reviewed publication include: